samueldanso/NeriaAI/README.md

-NeriaAI — Decentralized Human-AI Platform for Knowledge Work
+# NeriaAI — Decentralized AI Reasoning Platform for Knowledge Work

 A decentralized human-AI reasoning platform that transforms AI outputs into permanent, verifiable, and reusable knowledge assets you can trust.
 It leverages a multi-agent reasoning and validation system powered by Fetch.ai, the ASI Alliance stack, and IPFS — deployed on Base.